MoeBazziGIT/Shopify-Backend-Challenge-2019/README.md

 (myvenv) user\...
 ```

-5. Now its time to download Django and the Django REST framework:
+**5. Now its time to download Django and the Django REST framework:**

 -First Django:
 ```